Westpunt: Overview

 Westpunt is home to some of the island's most beautiful coral sand beaches including Playa Kalki, Playa Forti, Playa Gipy, Grote Knip and Kleine Knip.
 North of Playa Forti is Playa Grandi which is the sales centre for the local fishing community.
 The daily catch includes Barracuda, Mahi Mahi, Blacktail Tuna, Yellowtail Tuna, Red Snapper, Queen Snapper, Wahoo, Sailfish, Amberjack, Bluejack, Black Grouper, Lobster, Octopus, and Lion Fish.

 The area is known for world class scuba diving, and is home to several shore and boat dive sites including a submerged air plane wreck and beautiful reefs.
 Most of tourist accommodation in Westpunt caters to scuba divers and offers excellent infrastructure.
 A dive center in Playa Kalki is available.

 Westpunt is famous for the two currents that meet in-front of Cliff Villa Peninsula stirring up the nutrients in the water making it the premium diving location on the island.
 The dive area is called Watamula which is a corruption of the Dutch word for “water mill”.

-In the northernmost point of Westpunt two kilometres in the north-eastern side of Watamula are the famous large seawater blow holes carved by the tide into the coral rock.
+In the northernmost point of Westpunt two kilometres in the north-eastern side of Watamula are the famous large seawater blowholes carved by the tide into the coral rock.